[Go to end]

 as a US flag?

 Then there is that other problem.
 What exactly is an American flag?
 Is it a certified ensign sold with a certificate (and certified by whom,) or are all reasonable facsimiles included?
 What about one with only 39 stars, or one with 14 stripes?
 Do the colors have to match exact chromatic standards?
 What if the colors are rosy-red, off-white and sky blue?
 Does the flag have to made of cloth?
 How about one made of cardboard, or jelly beans?
 Can a crayon drawing of Old Glory be consider a flag?
 Is the virtual mangling of a computer image of the flag of the United States desecration?
-(See image at right, below.)
+(See image at left, below.)

 Pontiac